spoilvoid/OpenLTM/README.md

 | 🥉 3rd         | [PatchTST](https://arxiv.org/abs/2211.14730) | [iTransformer](https://arxiv.org/abs/2310.06625) | [PatchTST](https://arxiv.org/abs/2211.14730)    | [iTransformer](https://arxiv.org/abs/2310.06625)     | [PatchTST](https://arxiv.org/abs/2211.14730)     | [Timer](https://arxiv.org/abs/2402.02368)    |

 > [!NOTE]
 > We compare LTSMs currently implemented or to be implemented in this repository.
-Model rank is based on the officially reported results.
-We expect to see more large models included in this leaderborad!
+Model rank is based on officially reported results.
+We expect to see more large models included in this leaderboard!

 ## Efficiency

 We present a [theoretical derivation](./figures/efficiency.png) of the computational complexity of Transformers for time series, including the parameter counts, memory footprint, and FLOPs.
 See our [paper](https://arxiv.org/abs/2410.04803) for details.

 > [!NOTE]
-> Large time series models are still small in scale compared to large models from other modality.
-We prefer to include and implement models that require affordable training resource as efficiently as possible (for example, using several RTX 4090s, or a single A100 40G).
+> Large time series models are still small in scale compared to large models of other modalities.
+We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several RTX 4090s or a single A100 40G).

 ## Citation